Two-particle scattering on general graphs: Conclusion

 On the other hand, we believe these results can shed new light on studying new graph theoretical properties in general; for example, some frequently studied properties in general single-particle walks are \textit{hitting times} --- the average time it takes for a particle to traverse between two given vertices --- and \textit{mixing times} --- the average time it takes for the distribution to become stationary.
 We can ask similar questions in \textit{two-particle} quantum walks: \begin{itemize} \item \textbf{Two-particle hitting times:} What is the average time it takes for a particle to traverse a given graph when a second particle is in some bound state?
 What is the average time it takes for two particles initialized in some inner vertex to escape the graph?
 Some of our results in section \ref{sec:4B} are similar to \textit{infinite hitting times} discussed in \cite{inftyhitting}. \item \textbf{Two-particle mixing times:} How long does it take for the bound particle to change to a different bound state in an inelastic scattering process?
 In opposition to the dynamics on finite graphs, scattering on graphs with rails is \textit{not} periodic; it is possible to define asymptotic mixing times. \end{itemize}

 In the perspective of quantum computation, we can explore new possible gadgets for quantum algorithms based on graphs, or more generally, quantum tasks.
 The graphs described in section \ref{sec:4B} already exhibit many new properties that could be interesting: We can describe \textit{how} the presence of a bound state on part of a graph can affect the trajectory of another particle traversing it.
 The graph \texttt{AC(4)} allows for a \textit{conditional momentum filter}, a gadget that allows only a small range of the momentum wavepacket to be transmitted, depending on the energy of the evanescent bound particle present on the graph.
-In addition, by considering confined bound states, the same graph can serve as a kind of \textit{transistor}, making a particle perfectly transmit of reflect through the graph depending on the presence of the bound particle.
+In addition, by considering confined bound states, the same graph can serve as a kind of \textit{transistor}, making a particle perfectly transmit or reflect through the graph depending on the presence of the bound particle.
+Also, even though we do not expect it is possible to construct a finite-sized graph which implements a perfect CPhase gate between two traveling particles \cite{clusterdecprinc}, it is still open whether it is possible to intermediate an entangling gate using bound states; we leave this as an interesting open question.